 - The home finding specialist will document the waiver request in the policy waiver screen in CCWIS and submit it for approval.
-The nome finding specialist will notify the home finding supervisor via email that a waiver has been requested and is in the regional email inbox awaiting approval. - Background documentation will need to be included in the waiver screen along with the waiver request.
+The home finding specialist will notify the home finding supervisor via email that a waiver has been requested and is in the regional email inbox awaiting approval. - 2.
+Background documentation will need to be included in the waiver screen along with the waiver request.
 Additional information may need to be forwarded to the home finding supervisor before the waiver can be approved or denied - 3.
 The home finding supervisor will review the waiver request to determine if they can decide on the waiver or if the home finding program manager or their designee must make the decision. - 4.
 If policy indicates that the waiver can be approved or denied by the home finding supervisor, then the home finding supervisor will document the waiver approval or denial in CCWIS - 5.
 If policy indicates that the waiver must be approved or denied by the home finding program manager or their designee, then the home finding program manager or their designee will document the waiver approval or denial in CCWIS. - 6.
 For waiver requests that cannot be done through CCWIS, the home finding specialist will submit the waiver request to their home finding supervisor via email.
 The same steps as indicated above will be followed, except that they will be done through email.
 A copy of the e-mail request for the waiver and the approval or denial should be placed in the CCWIS file cabinet for the provider.

-3.7 Kinship/Relative Home Study Approval and Provider Opening
+3.7 Kinship/Relative Home Study Approval and Provider Opening and the home finding supervisor within ten business days after the evaluation team meeting.